tduyphat/E-Commerce-API-Design/endpoints/orders_endpoints.md

 ## Get A Single Order

-When logged in as an admin or the user that made the order, you can get that single order by adding the order id as a parameter: `/orders/:id`, with a token in the header.
+When logged in as an admin or the user that made the order, you can get that single order by adding the order ID as a parameter: `/orders/:id`, with a token in the header.

 Request: